mithorizon7/Device_Triage_Network_Fix/replit.md

 - Language preference persisted in localStorage (key: `deviceTriage_language`)

 ## Recent Changes
+- 2024-12-17: Added spotlight effect to tutorial - highlights target elements with dark overlay cutout and smooth transitions
 - 2024-12-16: Completed full i18n for tutorial steps (12 steps with titles and content in all 3 languages)
 - 2024-12-16: Added translated learning objectives for all 3 built-in scenarios (9 objectives per language)
 - 2024-12-16: Translated scenario titles in selector dropdown for built-in scenarios